-Based on the hit books by Terry Deary, Horrible Histories first hit TV screens in 2009.
-The shows unique format mixing historical fact and fiction with humour, battles and songs.
-Providing children and adults alike with a delightful mix of fun and learning.
-Its anarchic recipe made the TV show and instant success for Children’s BBC.
-Therefore, after eight seasons of the show, it is amazing it has taken this long for Horrible Histories to reach the big screen.
-But with Horrible Histories the Movie: Rotten Romans, the show makes a charming transition to film.
-Honouring and celebrating its TV origins, while also embracing the family film market.
-Creating a fun and engaging summer movie that ticks all the right boxes.
+Based on the hit books by Terry Deary, Horrible Histories first hit TV screens in 2009 with the show’s unique format mixing historical fact and fiction with humour, sketches and songs.
+Horrible Histories offered children and adults a delightful mix of fun and learning, its recipe a massive success for Children’s BBC as it moved to a separate channel.
+Therefore, after eight seasons of the TV show, many may ask why it’s taken so long for Horrible Histories to reach the big screen.
+No matter how long the journey, it’s finally here with Horrible Histories: Rotten Romans.
+But does it work in celebrating the show’s TV roots while embracing big screen comedy and adventure?
+The answer is a resounding YES! as it takes on a fun and engaging historical romp that ticks all the right boxes.

 Director: Dominic Brigstocke